 Building on this vision for the State, the Town's housing goals and objectives are represented by plans and recommendations to encourage housing growth and to expand racial, ethnic, and socio-economic diversity.
-The Town supports increased housing opportunities, including infill development subdivision, consistent with retaining the character-defining elements of the Town.
-The housing-related recommended actions will follow the guidance presented here and elsewhere in this Master Plan to:
+The Town supports increased housing opportunities, including infill development subdivision, consistent with retaining the historic character-defining elements (as delineated in Section 9) and uplifting the unique elements and values of the Town.
+The housing-related recommended actions will follow the guidance presented here and elsewhere in this Master Comprehensive Plan to:

-- expand the diversity of the Town's residents; - sustain the Town's historic character and assure retention of historic structures; - reduce the number of long-term vacant homes; - support expansion of licensed room and home rentals; - encourage compatible infill subdivisions; - reform parking requirements with linkages to rentals and subdivisions; and - introduce a residential component in the commercial zone.
+- expand the diversity of the Town's residents; - sustain the Town's historic character elements and assure retention of the historic structures that assure its position on the National Register of Historic Places; - acknowledge the past institutional racism embodied in the use of restrictive covenants; - reduce the number of long-term vacant homes; - support expansion of licensed licensure of room and home rentals; - encourage compatible infill subdivisions with conditions to assure compatibility; - reform parking requirements with linkages to rentals and subdivisions; and

+• introduce a residential component in the commercial zone.